Borg BL2201SCECP Mechanical Digital Lock - Knob Keypad - Satin Chrome - Easicode Pro - Holdback

 Frequently Asked Questions

 Both are ECP on-door code change knob keypads with holdback.
-The BL2201SCECP is light duty — cycle tested to 50,000 operations — and is finished in satin chrome.
-The BL2501SSECP is from the Codestar range — medium duty, cycle tested to 100,000 operations — and is finished in satin stainless.
-Choose BL2201SCECP for light duty internal residential and small office applications; choose BL2501SSECP where a higher duty rating or satin stainless finish is required.
+The BL2201SCECP is light duty - cycle tested to 50,000 operations - in satin chrome.
+The BL2501SSECP is from the Codestar range - medium duty, cycle tested to 100,000 operations - in satin stainless.
+Pick BL2201SCECP for light duty internal residential and small office use; pick BL2501SSECP where a higher duty rating or a satin stainless finish is needed.

 Both are 60mm, satin chrome, holdback, light duty knob keypads.
-The BL2201SCECP has Easicode Pro on-door code change (no removal).
-The BL2200SC uses the traditional tumbler system (lock removal required, 8,000+ combinations).
-Choose BL2201SCECP where on-door code changes will be performed; choose BL2200SC where the code is rarely changed.
+The BL2201SCECP has Easicode Pro on-door code change - no removal needed.
+The BL2200SC uses the traditional tumbler system, changed at the bench.
+Pick BL2201SCECP where you will change codes on the door yourself; pick BL2200SC where the code is rarely changed.

 With the door open, enter the current code.
-Insert the ECP code change key into the ★ (star) button, press and hold fully.
-Press C to clear.
-Enter the new code digits.
-Press all digits again to confirm.
-Release and remove the key.
-Test the new code at least 5 times before closing the door.
-The code is non-sequential — buttons can be pressed in any order.
+Insert the code change key into the star button and press and hold it fully.
+Press C to clear, enter the new code digits, then press them all again to confirm.
+Release and remove the key, then test the new code at least five times before closing the door.
+The code is non-sequential, so buttons can be pressed in any order.
+See the full Easicode Pro code change walkthrough for the video demonstration.

 To engage holdback: enter the code, operate the knob to retract the latch, then engage the holdback device on the inside paddle.
-To release: operate the inside paddle.
-To permanently remove: the holdback device can be removed from the inside paddle handle before or after installation without affecting the lock's normal operation.
+To release it: operate the inside paddle.
+To remove it permanently: the holdback device can be taken off the inside paddle handle at any time without affecting normal lock operation.
+Read Passage Mode vs Holdback Mode before engaging holdback on a pool gate or a fire door exit path - there are compliance rules either way.

 Additional Information